You are listening to the most listened-to radio talk show in the country and probably the world.

 Once he got elected, and my critique of him about holding him accountable to various things didn't sit so well with him or the people around him.

-Now it's starting to come into focus here.
+Well, now, now it's starting to come into focus here.

 Cornell didn't get any tickets to the inauguration.

-That's not even hip hop night.
+That's not even hip-hop night.

-They weren't invited on hip hop night.
+They weren't invited on hip-hop night.

 They haven't been invited on Marion McCortland night.